castai/docs/docs/concepts/architecture-overview.md

 #### Region & zone

-As you select a Cast region, for each cloud it maps to a specific region on that cloud.
+Each cloud maps a selected CAST AI region to a matching region on that cloud.

 For example, **US East (Ashburn)** region maps to: